OfficeDev/office-js-docs-pr/reference/excel/table.md

 ### getTotalRowRange()
-Gets the range object associated with the totals row of the table.
+Gets the range object associated with totals row of the table.

 #### Syntax
 ```js